Atlas

 Brineglass Quay

 Brineglass Quay sits where a narrow blue harbor curls beneath steep chalk hills, and the air always tastes faintly of salt and pear skins from the market carts along the quay.
 The water is very still inside the breakwater, dark as polished glass, with pale green ribbons of weed drifting below the surface and long reflections of shutters, masts, and washing lines trembling in the ripples.
-Along the stone steps and timber wharves are weathered net-menders' sheds, a clock with a cracked face, and little tide-worn alcoves where wind chimes, lost buttons, and sealed jam jars sometimes gather like secrets.
+Along the stone steps and timber wharves are weathered net-menders' sheds, a clock with a cracked face, and little tide-worn alcoves where the wind grows quieter before turning back toward the water.
 The chalk hills behind make a pale backdrop so bright at midday that everything against them looks darker and more particular.
 A low wall runs the length of the quay's outer edge, worn smooth on top by years of elbows and weather, with iron cleats rusted to the color of autumn leaves.
-The tide comes in at dusk and retreats before dawn, leaving a dark watermark at every post and a brief smell of open sea that vanishes by mid-morning.
+The tide comes in at dusk and retreats before dawn, covering the lower steps, narrowing the wharf paths, and leaving only a short window when the alcoves can be reached safely.

 Elowen